 Rachel Tobin has been practising meditation for over 25 years and is a qualified teacher in a varety of fields including the moving mindfulness practices of qi gong and Feldenkrais.

 She is the director of the art of mindfulness, working individually with adults and children, teaching mindfulness in organisations and to the general public, and regularly running one-day and residential mindfulness retreats.
-She is also a facilitator for the Mental Health Foundation’s 8 week-mindfulness programme in schools, Pause, Breathe, Smile.
+She also offers programmes and individual mindfulness for children.

-Rachel lives in Paekakariki, on the lovely Kapiti Coast, and comes often to Tushita Ashram as a student of spiritual Master Sri Yanchiji.
+Rachel lives in Paekakariki, on the lovely Kapiti Coast, and comes often to Tushita Hermitage as a student of spiritual Master Sri Yanchiji.

 “A fabulous, balanced, insightful, nurturing weekend taught in a supportive, relaxed way… Rachel’s teaching style is very allowing and i enjoyed the way the weekend flowed with just the right amount of downtime.” – J. Natusch, Auckland